crysal/Bulk-SSID/README.md

 # Bulk-SSID
-A way to advertise a list of SSID's.- buildt for Raspberry PI Zero W, can be used with most linux distros
+A way to advertise a list of SSID's.- buildt for Raspberry PI Zero W, can be used with most linux distros You must have a wireless card/adapter that supports monitor mode. _if you run a raw Raspbarry PI Zero w, upgrade the kernel to the re4son_

 ## Install & Auto start
 0. Download the git